 Shortly before the 30th anniversary of the withdrawal of Soviet troops from Afghanistan, General Vladimir Shamanov, chairman of the State Duma’s defense committee, held parliamentary hearings with the consent of Russian President Vladimir Putin, which rethought the assessment of the war in Afghanistan.
 First of all, the beginning of the Afghan events and the condemnation of the entry of troops by a resolution of the congress of people's deputies.

 Based on the results of the hearings, the deputies prepared a draft resolution of the State Duma in a modern interpretation of the Afghan war.
 Representatives of all factions approved him.
 However, the document did not reach the plenary session of the Duma.
 Instead, a statement appeared, prepared and approved by the defense committee.

-The document, "based on considerations of political impartiality and historical truth," stated the following thesis: "The State Duma considers it necessary to recognize that the moral and political condemnation of the decision to send Soviet troops to Afghanistan in December 1979, expressed in a resolution of the Congress of People's Deputies of the USSR, is not appropriate for the principles of historical justice.
-December 24, 1989. "
+The document, “based on considerations of political impartiality and historical of truth, the following thesis was written: “The State Duma considers it necessary to recognize the moral and political condemnation of the decision to send Soviet troops to Afghanistan in December 1979, expressed in a resolution of the Congress of People's Deputies of the USSR of December 24, 1989, which does not correspond to the principles of historical justice.”

 The media that disseminated this excerpt from the document claimed that the full text of the statement (after being adopted at the plenary session of the chamber) will be published on the day of the 30th anniversary of the withdrawal of troops from Afghanistan - February 15, 2019.